 The most common example of unfair competition is trademark infringement, but unfair competition also includes passing off goods or services as being from another source, trading on the goodwill of a competitor, false advertising, disparagement, dilution, misappropriation of trade secrets and confidential business information, infringement of copyright, service mark and trade dress, intentional interference with economic relations, deceptive trade practices, and any other business practice included in torts dealing with unfair competition.

 Colorado common law is the primary source of the law of unfair competition, but federal trademark and copyright statutes play a significant role as do regulations promulgated by the Federal Trade Commission.
 In addition, Colorado has an Unfair Practices Act as well as a Consumer Protection Act that specifically lists numerous deceptive trade practices.
 Colorado also has some unfair competition statutes that are industry specific such as the Agricultural Marketing Act.

-Our unfair competition lawyers advise clients on all aspects of unfair competition in Colorado.
-When litigation is unavoidable, we represent clients in unfair competition litigation in state and federal courts.
+Mark Cohen advises clients on all aspects of unfair competition in Colorado.
+When litigation is unavoidable, he represents clients in unfair competition litigation in state and federal courts.